RHLBC POLICIES AND GUIDELINES 2023

 Play will not resume until at least 30 minutes have passed since the last sight of lightning or the sound of thunder.

-Here is our policy: If a member wants to introduce family or friends to the sport, that will be free for the first visit.
-If said friends/family want to come again, they should either sign up for lessons (in June), join the club, or pay the daily fee.
-The daily fee (which includes bowls rental if needed) for a guest is $10 cash, payable to the day's draw master.
+If a member wants to introduce family or friends to the sport, that will be free for the first visit.
+If said friends/family want to come again, they should either sign up for Learn 2 Lawn Bowl, join the club, or pay the daily fee.
+The daily fee (which includes bowls rental if needed) for a guest is $20 cash, payable to the day's draw master.
 Payment may be waived at the Club’s discretion.
 All guests need to fill out a waiver the first time they bowl at RHLBC.

 1. If the humidex reaches 35, it is advised club bowling be limited to 8 ends.
 More can be played, but all players must be in agreement.